thxbb12/awesome-computing-resources/README.md

 ## Books
 * [SystemsApproach book][138] - Computer Networks: A Systems Approach

+## Bootloaders
+* [POSIX-UEFI][142] - Dependency-free POSIX compatibility layer and build environment for UEFI
+* [The rEFInd Boot Manager][15] - A boot manager for computers based on EFI and Unified EFI (UEFI).
+* [bootboot][86] - BOOTBOOT has the opposite philosophy than GRUB: a set of simple and small loaders which provide the same boot environment for your kernel on different 64-bits platforms.
+* [Managing EFI Boot Loaders for Linux][16] - Resources on EFI boot, secure boot, boot loaders and managers.
+* [UEFI boot][69] - UEFI boot: how does that actually work, then?
+* [Plop Boot Manager][17] - The Plop Boot Manager is a small program to boot different operating systems.
+* [The Syslinux Project][18] - The SYSLINUX Project is a suite of lightweight MBR boot loaders for starting up PCs with the Linux kernel.
+* [Linux on UEFI][74] - Linux on UEFI: A Quick Installation Guide
+* [GOP][141] - Programming EFI Graphics Output Protocol (GOP) services
+* [GNU-EFI][143] - GNU-EFI is a very lightweight developing environment to create UEFI applications using a system's native GCC.

 ## C
 * [awesome-c][8] - A curated list of awesome C frameworks, libraries, resources and other shiny things.